mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.1/release-notes/index.md

 ## v1.1.0 - Released 24 April 2020
 Document Modified Date: 24 April 2020

-This document describes the new features, caveats, and limitations D2iQ Dispatch.
+This document describes the new features, caveats, and resolved issues of D2iQ Dispatch.

 ### Disclaimer